abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 1. On **ubuntu-k8s** Machine - Azure Arc **Overview** page, verify that the Status is **Connected**.
 You can also check other details from this tab like Computer name, Operating system, Operating system version and Agent version of the Ubuntu machine.

-   > **Note**: The operating system and Agent version that you see may not match with the provided screenshot if there were any updates to the Agent/ OS Version.
+   > **Note:** The operating system and Agent version that you see may not match the provided screenshot if there were any updates to the Agent/ OS Version.

    ![](.././media/hybrid29.png "ubuntu k8s onboard status check")

 ## Task 3: Onboard Kubernetes Cluster to Azure Arc

 We have onboarded the Linux VM to Azure Arc and verified it in task 2.
 Now, you will onboard the local Kubernetes cluster to Azure Arc.
-So, here we onboard **MicroK8s** Kubernetes cluster to Azure Arc which is hosted on **ubuntu-k8s** VM.
+So, here we are onboard **MicroK8s** Kubernetes cluster to Azure Arc which is hosted on **ubuntu-k8s** VM.
 We already have the Microk8s Kubernetes cluster ready and configured with the Arc-enabled CLI extensions.

-   > **Note**: If you have closed the putty after completing **task 2**, then perform the first 8 steps of task 2 again and then return to perform this task.
+   > **Note:** If you have closed PuTTY after completing **task 2**, then perform the first 8 steps of task 2 again and then return to perform this task.
 Make sure that you perform all steps with the root user in the ubuntu-k8s VM.

 1. To install **helm**, you need to run the following commands within the terminal of the ubuntu-k8s VM that is opened in Putty:

-     > **Info**: Helm is a Kubernetes deployment tool for automating the creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
+     > **Info:** Helm is a Kubernetes deployment tool for automating the creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
 The Kubernetes app's manifests are stored in helm charts.

    ```
    curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3